-Simply having a brand is no longer enough.
-A healthcare business needs a strong, trustworthy brand that makes emotional connections with consumers and professionals alike.
+In an environment like this, simply having a brand is no longer enough.
 You must deliver a unique experience that others cannot replicate.
 Only then does a brand deliver on its true purpose: to create economic value by generating higher returns and growth and mitigating risk.

 What is a “brand?”